top of page

-Praised by the New York Times for her "limpid-tone, articulate soprano", Bryn Holdsworth is already garnering attention on stages throughout the country.
+Praised by the New York Times for her "limpid-toned, articulate soprano", Bryn Holdsworth is garnering attention on stages throughout the country.

 In the 2018-2019 season, Ms. Holdsworth performed the role of Clorinda in La cenerentola and Calavera 1 in Frida - both with the Atlanta Opera.
 She reprised her Ghost Quartet Soprano in The Ghosts of Versailles at the Royal Opera at the Château de Versailles with The Glimmerglass Festival where she returned for a second summer season singing Annina in La traviata and Ghost Quartet Soprano in John Corigliano’s The Ghosts of Versailles.
 Last season, she performed Vixen (cover) in The Cunning Little Vixen and Bard 2 in Francesca Zambello's original production of a new youth opera by Ben Moore, Odyssey.

 In the 2017-2018 season, Ms. Holdsworth joined The Atlanta Opera for a second season where she performed as a cabaret singer and dancer in Kurt Weill's The Seven Deadly Sins, Marie (cover & student performance) in La fille du régiment and Pamina (outreach) in The Magic Flute.
 She performed the role of Krysia in Jake Heggie's world premiere, Out of Darkness: Two Remain.

 The 2016-2017 season brought Ms. Holdsworth to the Atlanta Opera where she made her debut as Madeleine in Silent Night.
 Several other performances include Norina (cover and student performance) in Don Pasquale, Clorinda (outreach)